- 12 Jun 2025

 Recipe is automated workflow that defines how data moves between different applications and systems.

-Every recipe begins with a Trigger, which determines the event that starts the workflow.
+Every Recipe begins with a Trigger, which determines the event that starts the workflow.
 When triggered, the recipe executes one or more Actions, such as creating a contact in Salesforce or sending a welcome email.
 Recipes use Connectors to integrate with various apps, enabling smooth data exchange across systems.

 Recipes support both simple and complex workflows with features such as: